SurgT challenge: Benchmark of Soft-Tissue Trackers for Robotic Surgery: Challenge results

 \section{Challenge results}

-The detailed results on each of the test cases are presented in Tab.~\ref{tab:big_results}, according to the benchmarking metrics defined in Sec. \ref{benchmarking}.
-This table is divided into two sub-tables, one for 2D and another one for 3D scores.
-All test scores, on all cases, are then averaged into Tab.~\ref{tab:test_res}.
-Similarly, the average scores on the validation subset are presented in Tab.~\ref{tab:val_res}.
-These tables summarize the 2D and 3D scores, plus the aggregated EAO score.
+The detailed results on each of the test cases are presented in Table~\ref{tab:big_results}, according to the benchmarking metrics defined in Sec. \ref{benchmarking}.
+This table is divided into two sub-tables, one for 2D and another for 3D scores.
+All test scores, on all cases, are then averaged into Table~\ref{tab:test_res}.
+For the 2D test case scores, we have Robustness (Rob.) and Accuracy (Acc.) along with 2D Error (in $pixels$): \begin{itemize} \item ICVS-2Ai: Outperformed the other methods, displaying the highest robustness score of 0.901.
+It maintained an accuracy of around 0.818, with an average 2D error of 6.7 $pixels$; \item Jmees: Consistently performed across the test cases, averaging robustness and accuracy values of 0.868 and 0.818 respectively.
+The method reported an average 2D error of about 5.3 $pixels$; \item CSRT: Presented comparable results to Jmees, with robustness and accuracy averages of 0.872 and 0.769.
+The error measure stands at approximately 5.7 pixels. \item RIWOlink, ETRI, MEDCVR, SRV, TransT and KIT: All these methods showed a relatively lower performance, particularly noticeable in their error values. \end{itemize}

+In terms of 3D test case scores, which evaluates the Robustness in terms of 3D Error (in $mm$): \begin{itemize} \item ICVS-2Ai and Jmees: Both exhibited consistent results across all test cases.
+ICVS-2Ai marginally outperformed with a 3D error average of 2.3 $mm$, whereas Jmees trailed closely at 2.7 $mm$. \item CSRT and RIWOlink: Demonstrated relatively consistent results, with CSRT having a 3D error of 3.3 $mm$ and RIWOlink experiencing a slightly higher error at 5.8 $mm$. \item ETRI: Maintained robustness close to that of RIWOlink but had a 3D error slightly lower than RIWOlink, averaging at 5.7 $mm$. \item MEDCVR and SRV: Both faced challenges, with SRV recording a 3D error average of 8.5 $mm$, and MEDCVR reaching 9.2 $mm$. \item TransT and KIT: Were characterized by higher error values in the 3D domain, with TransT and KIT averaging at 17.3 $mm$ and 11.9 $mm$, respectively. \end{itemize}

+In the test subset (Table \ref{tab:test_res}), the EAO scores were highest for the ICVS-2Ai method with a score of 0.617.
+The Jmees method was next with a score of 0.583, and CSRT followed closely at 0.563.
+These scores indicate the superior overlap consistency of these methods during the testing phase.
 The associated EAO curves for the test subset are shown in Fig.~\ref{fig:eao_curve}.
 The final rankings can be found in Fig.~\ref{fig:rank_graph}, with the associated 2D accuracy vs. robustness shown in Fig.~\ref{fig:ar_2d_plot}.
+The average scores on the validation subset are presented in Table~\ref{tab:val_res}.